magento/devdocs/guides/v1.0/coding-standards/docblock-standard-general.md

 The `@api` tag can be applied to a constant, a method, or to the entire class/interface.
 If the `@api` tag is applied at the file level, then all methods within the file are part of the public API.
 You do not need to annotate each method individually.

-See [Semantic Versioning 2.0.0](http://semver.org/) for information about semantic version and how code can be changed while maintaining backward compatibility.
+See [Semantic Versioning 2.0.0](http://semver.org/) for information about changing and updating code while maintaining backward compatibility.

 <h3 id="deprecated">@deprecated tag</h3>